eclipse-ibeji/ibeji/docs/design/README.md

 #### Request

 - entity_id - The command's id.
-- response_id - The id that the invoker of the command provided for the reponse.
+- response_id - The id that the invoker of the command provided for the response.
 - payload - The command's response payload.

 #### Response